 IBT: How is the government supporting your technology?
 What is the regulatory environment like, and how are the rules helping your startup?
 Also, how do you think the government can improve its support for initiatives like yours?

-Rathin Bhadhra: The government should adopt our water conservation technology and implement it in their buildings.
+Rathin Bhadra: The government should adopt our water conservation technology and implement it in their buildings.
 This will not only help startups like ours become financially independent but also address water conservation challenges effectively.
 Our technology isn’t just regular rainwater harvesting—it’s community-based harvesting.
 A single unit of our system can achieve what 10-20 traditional rainwater harvesting setups would.

 However, state governments haven’t provided much support despite us being a recognized startup.
 It took us four years to get a policy approved, even after repeated efforts.
 While the central government is recognizing our work and inviting us to collaborate, there are still many challenges.
 For example, the funds allocated under the AMRUT program by the Ministry of Housing and Urban Affairs should be released to states faster.
 We need to act quickly, or it might be too late.